xiaoxx970/chatgpt-in-terminal/README.md

   - `/copy code [index]`: Copy the `index`-th code block from the last reply's content to the clipboard

     > If `index` is not specified, the terminal will print all code blocks and ask for the number of the one to be copied

+- `/delete` or `/delete first`: delete the first question and answer in the current chat

+     > When the token is about to reach the upper limit, the user will be warned, and when the upper limit has been exceeded, it will be asked whether to delete the first message

+   - `/delete all`: delete all messages

 - `/save [filename_or_path]`: Save the chat history to the specified JSON file